james-ols/hugo/site/content/_index.md

       We have import processes for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL databases.
-With one click, the native export from these systems load into CollectionsBase.
+With one click, the records these systems load into CollectionsBase.
   - image: /img/2020homedevices.jpg
     text: >-
       The CollectionsBase front ends.